 I have competed at this event for a very long time, since I was about 10 years old and I love it every year.
 Each year brings great memories.

-Highlight of this season thus far?
+Highlight of the 2018 season thus far?

 The highlight of my season thus far would be competing in the World U20 Championships in Finland in July.
 This competition was such a great experience and I learnt a lot as an athlete and a person.
 I managed to make the final and run a PB which was my goal for the competition so overall it was an awesome trip.